ESCOMP/CISM-wrapper/doc/source/clm-cism-coupling.rst

-the ice sheet grid mask if we are running with an evolving, two-way-coupled ice sheet, and otherwise is zero everywhere (and, as described in :numref:`ice_sheet_grid_mask`, this relationship should remain true, because the ice sheet grid mask is used in the coupler in a way that more closely matches the use of this second mask).
+the ice sheet grid mask if we are running with an evolving, two-way-coupled ice sheet, and otherwise is zero everywhere (and, as described in :numref:`ice_sheet_grid_mask`, this relationship should remain true, because the ice sheet grid mask is used in the coupler in a way that closely matches the use of this second mask).
 In the future, when we allow multiple ice sheets in CESM (e.g., Greenland and Antarctica), it is possible that one ice sheet will operate two-way-coupled while another is one-way-coupled.
 In this case, this mask would match the ice sheet grid mask for the two-way-coupled ice sheet and would be